EliotHerbst/TravelingPolitician/README.md

 ### Prerequisites

-In order to run this file you must have selenium installed.
+In order to run this file you must have selenium and geopy installed.
 This can be done via the command

 ```
 pip install selenium
+pip install geopy
 ```

 In a conda environment selenium can be installed with
 ```
 conda install -c conda-forge --name myenv selenium
+conda install -c conda-forge geopy
 ```

 ### Installing chromedriver